Indemnity

 Replacement Cost Minus Depreciation

 If a 3-year old car is totally demolished, the insurance company will only pay what the car was worth at the time of loss.
 If it paid the full value of a new car, this would create a moral hazard by motivating some drivers to intentionally destroy the car to profit from insurance.
 The insurance company will determine the actual cash value by subtracting depreciation from the replacement value of the car.
 Replacement cost is the current price of a new item.
 Depreciation is the decrease in the market value of an item because of wear and tear.
-Note that this is different from depreciation as used in accounting and for tax purposes, because it does not depend on the purchase price of the item.
+Note that this differs from depreciation as used in accounting and for tax purposes, because it does not depend on the purchase price of the item.
 Depreciation is calculated as the age of the item divided by its useful life.

 Depreciation and Actual Cash Value Calculated for Insurance Purposes

-Depreciation=Replacement Cost × Age of Insured Property
+Depreciation = Replacement Cost × Age of Insured Property

 Useful Age of Property